Aliases for DNTT Gene

 GeneCards Summary for DNTT Gene

 DNTT (DNA Nucleotidylexotransferase) is a Protein Coding gene.
-Diseases associated with DNTT include lymphoblastic lymphoma and acute leukemia.
-Among its related pathways are Validated targets of C-MYC transcriptional repression and Hematopoietic cell lineage.
-GO annotations related to this gene include DNA-directed DNA polymerase activity and DNA polymerase activity.
-An important paralog of this gene is POLB.
+Diseases associated with DNTT include Myeloid Sarcoma and Lymphoblastic Lymphoma.
+Among its related pathways are Hematopoietic cell lineage and DNA Double-Strand Break Repair.
+Gene Ontology (GO) annotations related to this gene include DNA-directed DNA polymerase activity and DNA polymerase activity.
+An important paralog of this gene is POLM.

 UniProtKB/Swiss-Prot for DNTT Gene